 Use additional guide lines to find a place for the eye.

-When looking at a reference, locate the big circle, its central lines and check all the proportions.
-Most likely it'll stay in your mind after your first try!
+When looking at a reference, locate the big circle and its central lines, and check all the proportions.
+Most likely it'll all stay in your mind after your first try!

 I added heads to my dogs.

 Eyes are another key part of dog anatomy for artists.
 Let's draw an oval first.